-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549 Form 10-K
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549

-(MARK ONE)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended November 3, 2019

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Delaware

-1320 Ridder Park Drive

-001-38449

-35-2617337

-(State or Other Jurisdiction of Incorporation or Organization)

-San Jose, CA 95131-2313 (408) 433-8000

-(Commission File Number)

-(I.R.S.
-Employer Identification No.)

-(Exact Name of Registrant as Specified in Its Charter Address of Principal Executive Offices Registrant's Telephone Number, Including Area Code)

-(State or Other Jurisdiction No.)

-(I.R.S.
-Employer Identification No.)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.001 par value AVGO The NASDAQ Global Select Market 8.00% Mandatory Convertible Preferred Stock, Series A, \$0.001 par value AVGOP The NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company $\square$ (Do not check if a smaller reporting company)

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-The aggregate market value of voting and non-voting common equity held by non-affiliates as of May 3, 2019, based upon the closing sale price of such shares on The Nasdaq Global Select Market on such date was approximately \$122.7 billion.

-As of November 29, 2019, the registrant had 397,792,289 shares of its common stock, \$0.001 par value per share, outstanding.

-Documents Incorporated by Reference
+Form 10-K

+(MARK ONE) \checkmark ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d)) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the fiscal year ended November 1, 2020 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 .5(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 For the transition period from to Broadco m Inc. Delaware 1320 Ridder F Park Drive 001-38449 35-2617337 , Other Jurisdiction of San Jose, CA tion or Organization) (408) 4 (Commission File (I.R.S.
+Employer Number) Identification No. (Exact Name of Registrant as Address of Principal Executive Registrant's Telephone Numb Offices, Including Zip Co de Securities registered pursuant to Section 12(b) of the e Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.001 par value AVGO The NASDAQ Global Select Market 8.00% Mand datory Convertible Preferred Stock, Series A, \$0.001 par value AVGOP The NASDAQ Global Select Market to disease.
+Securities registered pursuant to Securities by check mark if the registrant is a well-known seasoned issue Indicate of 1934 durin by check mark if the registrant is not required to file reports public check mark whether the registrant (1) has filed all reports registrant (1) has filed all reports registred the preceding 12 months (or for such shorter period that the requirements for the past 90 days.
+Yes \square No \square equired to be filed by Section 13 or 15(d) of the Securities Exchange A ct Rule 405 of Re by check mark whether the registrant has submitted electronic egulation S-T (§232.405 of this chapter) during the preceding 1 iles).
+Yes \boxtimes No \square to company, or a by check mark whether the registrant is a large accelerated file an emerging growth company.
+See the definitions of "large acc owth company" in Rule 12b-2 of the Exchange Act.
+Large accele erated filer $oxdot{oxdot}$ Accelerated filer $oxdot$ Non-accelerated file er 🗆 Smaller report ing company Emerging growth company erging growth company, indicate by check mark if the registran or revised financial accounting standards provided pursuant to nternal contr by check mark whether the registrant has filed a report on and rol over financial reporting under Section 404(b) of the Sarbaned or issued its audit report. ☑ - Indicate by check mark whether the registrant is a shell company (as de efined in Rule 12b-2 of the Exchange Act).
+Yes \square No \square orice of such egate market value of voting and non-voting common equity h shares on The Nasdaq Global Select Market on such date was a approximately \$101.8 As of No vember 27, 2020, there were 406,713,118 shares of our comm Documents Incorpora ated by Reference

-Information required in response to Part III of this Annual Report on Form 10-K is hereby incorporated by reference from the registrant's definitive Proxy Statement for its 2020 Annual Meeting of Stockholders.
-Except as expressly incorporated by reference, the registrant's Proxy Statement shall not be deemed to be a part of this Annual Report on Form 10-K. The registrant intends to file its definitive Proxy Statement within 120 days after its fiscal year ended November 3, 2019.
+Information required in response to Part III of this Annual Report on Form 10-K is hereby incorporated by reference from the registrant's definitive Proxy Statement for its 2021 Annual Meeting of Stockholders.
+Except as expressly incorporated by reference, the registrant's Proxy Statement shall not be deemed to be a part of this Annual Report on Form 10-K. The registrant intends to file its definitive Proxy Statement within 120 days after its fiscal year ended November 1, 2020.

-BROADCOM INC. 2019 ANNUAL REPORT ON FORM 10-K
+BROADCOM INC. 2020 ANNUAL REPORT ON FORM 10-K